jdr479/CS-Play/Deliverables/Deliverable2.md

 ## 4. Non-functional requirements
+* _Usability_: User Interface must be simple and maneuverable
+* _Usability_: Administrator will be able to view and alter user's account information if requested by the user
+* _Reliability_: User login failures should not happen over a rate of 1 per 100 logins
+* _Data Integrity_: Database must maintain referential and entity integrity
+* _Performance_: The process of submitting code into a game should not exceed 1 second
+* _Performance_: Compiling and executing code on the server should not exceed 10 seconds
+* _Platform Constraint_: Software should operate on website
+* _Compatibility_: Website should be compatible for the following desktop browsers: Chrome, Microsoft Edge, Firefox, Opera
+* _Privacy_: User will have username publicly visible by default, but all other user information can be specified as available by the user

 ## 5. MVP
 * The ability to create an account - it is a basic step of almost every games and it can be tested via implementation